-During that period, Turkish soldiers burned and plundered Smyrna’s Christian neighborhoods, murdering defenceless residents.
+During that period, Turkish soldiers burned and plundered Smyrna’s Christian neighbourhoods, murdering defenceless residents.
 Scholar Speros Vryonis reported that among them was Chrysostomos Kalafatis, the metropolitan of Smyrna.

 “The great fire of Smyrna was the peak of the Asia Minor catastrophe, bringing an end to the 3,000-year Greek presence on Anatolia’s Aegean shore and shifting the population ratio between Muslims and non-Muslims,” journalist Ioanna Zikakou wrote.

 However, even 97 years later, the Turkish government continues trying to cover up its role in the fire and the slaughter of Greeks and Armenians.
 According to Turkish official narrative, the city was burned by Greek soldiers and what Turks did was just to react in self-defense.
 For decades, the Turkish official state ideology has glorified September 1922.
 “We have thrown the Greeks into the sea” is a common and proudly used expression in Turkey.